Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

 "A block from my grandparents' house — everything is just gone, gone.
 I'd like to say we're going door to door in places, but there are no doors.
 That community is going to lose a number of people," he added.

-Michael Dossett, director of the Kentucky Division of Emergency Management, said Sunday evening that the process to set up long-term shelter for those who were displaced will start immediately.
+On Monday afternoon, Beshear urged people who lost homes to file claims with their insurers as well as with the Federal Emergency Management Agency.
+Residents should photograph as much as possible and list damaged property.
+"You need to document everything you possibly can," he said.

+He also thanked people who had given money to relief efforts and directed those who want to volunteer to sign up through this website.
+"We feel your love.
+We feel your support," Beshear said.

-Homeland Security Secretary Alejandro Mayorkas said that FEMA will be on the ground in the state "until recovery is complete."
+Homeland Security Secretary Alejandro Mayorkas said on Sunday that FEMA will be on the ground in the state "until recovery is complete."

 There is now a mountain of debris to contend with as well, which the governor said would take time to clear.
-Nearly 30,000 homes are without power as of Monday morning, officials said.
+About 26,500 homes and businesses are without power as of Monday afternoon, officials said.
 Water service is out for thousands, while cell service has been restored in some counties and is in progress in others.

 Beshear declared a state of emergency Saturday morning.
 Hours later, President Biden approved emergency federal assistance for the state.